linhcm981a/TypecsriptMongoD/README.md

 ## Version specification
-- node: v12
-- TypeScript v3.5
+- TypeScript v3.9.10

 ## Dev setup
-- Install all the dependencies using `npm install`
+- Install all the dependencies using `yarn install`
-- To run the server with watch use `npm run dev:watch`
+- To run the server with watch use `yarn run dev:watch`
-- To run the test cases in watch mode use `npm run test:watch`
-- To run the test cases without watch mode use `npm run test`

-**Limitation**: can not reuse model from typescript because migration scripts are not supported in in **Typescript** yet

-Swagger API is at http://localhost:8080/documentation
+Swagger API is at http://localhost:3000/documentation
 # TypecsriptMongoD